nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Deleting all filtered people : `deleteFiltered`

-Deletes the specified people from the address book.
+Deletes the clients filtered after using the `find` function.

 Format: `deleteFiltered`

-* Deletes the people filtered after using the find function.

 Examples:
 * `find Bob` followed by `deleteFiltered` deletes all people named Bob.
+Alternatively, `find Bob | deleteFiltered` does the same thing.

 ### Clearing all entries : `clear`